davidmacro/frog2features/README.md

 ## 2.4.
 Flexibility

 The various feature construction methods can be adapted to tailor one's specific needs.
 This is done by using an object-oriented design (R6-classes) with a large number of built in preset objects, that can be customized to the specific problem at hand.

 Examples include:

+  - Custom filters of raw data and acquired features;
   - Semantic enrichment with custom libraries
-  -
+  - Composite features, created by combining different aggregation levels within FROG (i.e., lemma-POS bigrams)

-# 3. Supported types of text-based features
+# 3. Supported types of features

 #### a.
 Indicator features
-Indicator features summarize the occurrence of a certain item (i.e., the indicator) in each document of a corpus.
-Typically, such features include counts, such as the frequency with which a certain word occurs in each document.
-In the linguistic literature, these features are typically also termed unigrams (a single indicator) or n-grams (a combined set of indicators).
+Indicator features summarize the occurrence of a certain item (i.e., the indicator) in each document.
+Such features are typically summarized as simple counts, such as the frequency with which a certain word occurs in each document.
+In the linguistic literature these features are usually referred to as unigrams (a single indicator) or n-grams (a combined set of indicators).

-There exists a wide range of potential indicator features.
-Frog2Features introduces a typology that can classify a range of indicator features according to three properties, namely:
+A wide range of textual information can be used to construct indicator features.
+Frog2Features' indicator features can be classified according to the following typolocy:

-   i. the primary unit of information conveyed in the indicator ii. whether the indicator is singular or plural (and, in case of plural indicators, whether to use positional proximity or syntactic dependency to form ngrams) iii. what unit of measurement to report (e.g., boolean indicators, raw counts, TF-IDF-weighed figures)
+   i. the primary unit of information conveyed in the indicator (i.e., lemmas, part-of-speech codes, semantically enriched data) ii. whether the indicator is singular or plural (and, in case of plural indicators, whether to use positional proximity or syntactic dependency to form ngrams) iii. what unit of measurement to report (e.g., boolean indicators, raw counts, TF-IDF-weighed figures)

 Frog2Features supports the following primary units of information:
-   * raw words
-   * lemmatized words
+   * words (raw or lemmatized)
-   * part-of-speech annotation (POS-tag or MAJOR POS-tag)
+   * part-of-speech (major POS-categories, or fine-grained POS categories)
    * morphological codes
-   * recognized entity tag
+   * recognized-entity tags
-   * semantically enriched codes (e.g.,
+   * semantically-enriched codes (e.g.,
    * ... or any other property that can be merged to a FROG `data.frame`.

 #### b.
 Meta-features
 These features summarize texts without taking into account its content.
-Examples are the max
+Examples are the number of words in a sentence, or the average character length of words in a sentence.
+Frog2Features contains a large set of built in meta-features, that can be readily employed.

 # Installation: